In common usage, a saint is a rare, almost otherworldly creature. It’s not something many aspire to. But a Christian must learn how to become a saint.

 No such requirement is stated in the Bible.
 In fact, many are shocked to find that God says the saints have not ascended to heaven and will actually be resurrected from the dead at the return of Jesus Christ (John 3:13; 1 Thessalonians 4:14-16)!
 Read more about this in our article “What Is Heaven?”

 The Catholics aren’t the only ones with saints.
-Other religions have different definitions and recognize different saints.
+Other religions have different definitions of saints and recognize different saints.

 But what about the Bible?
-What does it say about saints?
+What does it say about what is a saint and how to become a saint?

 Bible definition of saint